blackboxprogramming/blackroad-prism-console/os/docs/ARCHITECTURE.md

 - **Control CLI (`brctl`)** – convenience wrapper for lifecycle operations, health checks, and kiosk controls.
 - **Kiosk unit (optional)** – launches Chromium in kiosk mode pointed at the local web UI.

 See `os/docs/TROUBLESHOOTING.md` for operational guidance.
+For HTTPS and remote access recipes, refer to `os/docs/TLS_REMOTE.md`.